aamir-067/Decentralized_Bank/README.md

 # Decentralized Bank Project

+## Warning : There is some issues in the contracts so be careful use it.

 This is a decentralized bank project where you can stake MYTOKEN (MTK) tokens and earn a reward at the speed of 5% daily of the total tokens spent in the form of REWARD (RWD) tokens.
 Both tokens are created by the author, and you can change the token in the Hardhat directory.